BCHPleaseOrg/sbx/PROPOSAL.md

 ### THE PROBLEM

-Since its inception, the trust & security of the SmartBCH network has laid in the hands of a single, for-profit company.
-Not only does that violate the very fabric of a decentralized network, it diminishes the confidence of the Builders who will need to investment their time, money and talent into this nascent network during its incubation.
+Since its inception, the trust & security of the SmartBCH sidechain has laid in the hands of a single, for-profit company.
+Not only does that violate the very fabric of a decentralized network, it diminishes the confidence of the Builders who need to invest their time, money and talent into this nascent network during its incubation period.

-> There are currently ~100K $BCH being held by the current custodian of the SmartBCH treasury.
-In simple terms, $10MM would be the "bail-out" value to restore the SmartBCH network back to whole.
+> __Did you know? —__ There are currently __~101K $BCH__ being held by the "original" custodian of the SmartBCH treasury.
+In simple terms, __$10M__ would be the total "Bailout" required to restore the SmartBCH sidechain 100% back to whole.

 __THE SOLUTION__

 The SmartBCH developers have brilliantly (pun intended) built-in a trustless Proof-of-Stake network of Validators directly into the protocol.
 These Validators have the most incentive and technical capability of managing the responsibility of custody for the network's assets; until a permanent solution is ready to be deployed on Mainnet.

+---

-> Our aim is to create a large network of "trusted" Validators that can scale to at least 100 participating nodes communicating over a low-latency private communications network.
+### The goal of this initiative is to create a Federation of [XHedge Validators](https://xhedge.cash/validators) that can scale to at least 100+ participating nodes connected over a low-latency, decentralized, peer-to-peer communications network.

+---

-__This proposal aims to accomplish ALL of the following:__
+### This proposal aims to accomplish ALL of the following:

 1. Organize a working group of developers to build a Smart Bitcoin Exchange (SBX).
-2. Coordinate with active Validators to safely deploy the new SBX Server.
+2. Coordinate with active Validators to safely deploy the all-NEW SBX Manager.
-3. Coordinate with the current $SBCH Treasury custodian to safely transfer the "escrowed" $BCH into the SBX.
+3. Coordinate with the current $SBCH Treasury custodian to safely transfer the "escrowed" $BCH into the Exchange's treasury.
-4. Work with current DEXs to integrate with the new network for $BCH <=> $SBCH asset exchanges.
+4. Work with current DEXs _(and other service providers)_ to integrate with the new network for decentralized $BCH <=> $SBCH asset exchanges.

-> NOTE: SBX will charge a 0.1% base fee for each transaction to incentivize participation in the network.

 ![Smart Bitcoin Exchange Banner](https://sbx.cash/banner.jpg?1656705866)